ibushong/flappy/obstacle-design-concepts.md

 # Obstacle Design Concepts

-For the "KippyFlap" game, we need Republican/MAGA-themed obstacles.
+For the "FlappyKipp" game, we need Republican/MAGA-themed obstacles.
 Here are some design concepts:

 ## Obstacle Types